What are the most effective supplements for healthy eyes?

 Vitamin A-rich meals

-Vitamin A could be integrated into their eating regimen by way of the consumption of those meals gadgets:
+Vitamin A might be integrated into their weight-reduction plan via the consumption of those meals gadgets:

 - candy potato